 2018 Alumni Awards Nominations

-In 2018, the alumni association will celebrate our 60th annual awards ceremony, a tradition honoring alumni and others who have brought extraordinary pride to Ohio State.
-Play a role in selecting this special class of honorees by nominating a fellow Buckeye or friend of the university for one of eight prestigious awards.
+In 2018, the alumni association will celebrate our 60th annual awards ceremony, a tradition honoring alumni who have brought extraordinary pride to Ohio State.
+Play a role in selecting this special class of honorees by nominating a fellow Buckeye for one of eight prestigious awards.

 Nominations will close on March 31, 2018.